First Amendment to the United States Constitution

 Featured:

-The First Amendment to the United States Constitution prohibits the making laws that limit free exercise of religion, freedom of speech, freedom of the press, the right to assemble peaceably, or limit the right to petition the government for a redress of grievances.
+The First Amendment (Amendment I) to the United States Constitution prevents the government from making laws which regulate an establishment of religion, or that would prohibit the free exercise of religion, or abridge the freedom of speech, the freedom of the press, the freedom of assembly, or the right to petition the government for redress of grievances.
+It was adopted on December 15, 1791, as one of the ten amendments that constitute the Bill of Rights.

 See also